Impact of Cosmic Filaments on Galaxy Morphological Evolution and Predictions of Early Cosmic Web Structure for Roman: Cosmic web-dependence of galaxy morphology

 \subsection{Filaments and galaxy sizes and spins}

-Thus far in our discussion, we have ignored a key intrinsic morphological characteristic of galaxies.
-Here, we investigate the sizes of galaxies to further complete our physical picture of morphological evolution.
-We determine the average mass-size relations at each redshift and investigate the stellar spins and filamentary environments of galaxies above and below the average.
-In the top row of Figure~\ref{fig:masssize}, we present the median density of the nearest filament color-coded as a function of stellar mass within 2{\rstar} and half-mass radius ({\rstar}), in each of our six redshifts.
+Here, we investigate the sizes of galaxies to further complete our physical picture of morphological evolution as it is affected by the cosmic web.
+We determine the stellar mass-size relations at each redshift and investigate the average stellar spins and filamentary environments of galaxies in this parameter space.
+In the top row of Figure~\ref{fig:masssize}, we present the median density of the nearest filament color-coded as a function of stellar mass within twice the half-mass radius and half-mass radius, in six different redshifts.
 In the bottom row, we color each {\ms}-{\rstar} bin instead by the median stellar sAM.
 The median and \nth{25} and \nth{75} percentiles of the relationships are also indicated in each panel.
 As in Figures~\ref{fig:pfrac-dark} and \ref{fig:pfrac}, we reduce the transparency in bins with fewer than 20 galaxies.

-A strong dependence of the stellar size on the stellar sAM is found, as is a noticeable dependence on the density of the nearest filament, particularly at high redshifts ($z\gtrsim1$).
-The stellar spin is on average much higher for galaxies larger than the median size for a given mass (i.e., extended galaxies) than for galaxies below the median relation (i.e., compact galaxies).
-These galaxies retain the original angular momentum acquired from their parent halos \citep{Genel15}, which helps them form extended stellar disks with ordered rotation.
-Galaxies that lose most of their halo angular momentum instead form more compact spheroidal structures.
+A strong dependence of stellar size on stellar sAM is found, as is a noticeable dependence on the density of the nearest filament, particularly at high redshifts ($z\gtrsim1$).
+The stellar spin is, on average, much higher for galaxies larger than the median size for a given mass (i.e., extended galaxies) than for galaxies below the median relation (i.e., compact galaxies).
+This is a consequence of galaxies retaining the original angular momentum they acquired from their parent halos, resulting in a tight relation between sAM and size \citep[e.g.,][]{Genel15}.
+This helps form extended stellar disks with ordered rotation, while galaxies that lose most of their halo angular momentum instead form more compact spheroidal structures.
 This is true at all times.
-We also find a $z\geq1$ trend of more extended galaxies that reside in higher density filaments.
-By similar reasoning as above, we can attribute this to high-vorticity gas accretion from high-density filaments at early times, producing more extended oblate galaxies. \cite{Woo25} reported a similar result of relatively extended galaxies in high-density filaments, albeit at $z=0$ in TNG100.
+We also find a $z\geq1$ trend of extended galaxies residing in somewhat higher density filaments than more compact galaxies.
 We further discuss our results and their physical implications in \S~\ref{sec:discuss}.